Finding the ruins.

 Despite my disclaimers in the previous post, I think it’s fair to consider Machu Picchu generally lost even if a handful of people in the area and other western explorers had encountered and knew of it before Bingham.
 The Spanish wrote detailed contemporary accounts of Cusco and many other Inkan strongholds, during their occupation and conquest of Perú but nowhere in those chronicles is Machu Picchu even mentioned.
 This can, I think, be taken as a reasonable indication that the Spaniards knew nothing about it.

-Further, no mention the site appears in the book Comentarios Reales de los Incas published in 1609 by Inca Garcilaso de la Vega.
+Further, no mention of the site appears in the book Comentarios Reales de los Incas published in 1609 by Inca Garcilaso de la Vega.
 Born Gómez Suárez de Figueroa, he was the child of a Spanish conquistador and an Inkan noblewoman and he is considered by some to be the first mestizo born in South America.
 His book purports to be an account of Inkan traditions and customs told to him by his mother and other indigenous members of his family.

 There was a time when people believed Machu Picchu served (surprise!) some sort of military function.
 However, according to the National Geographic article, Luis Lumbreras, the former director of Peru’s National Institute of Culture, describes it as “a citadel made up of palaces and temples, dwellings and storehouses” – a site that fulfilled ceremonial religious functions.
 There can be no doubt that, as with much Inkan construction, the site is deliberately planned.
 Lumbreras believes that the various sectors demonstrate a design isolating the functional from the ceremonial.